blimly/python_koolitus/README.md

 Make your background (or some components of it) move
 ### Random trees
 Make the length, width and direction of each child tree vary randomly, to make the trees more organic.

+> Bonus points if you record your own sound effects

 ## Expert tasks
 - [ ] Pretty snake